kegorov0902/Globalizer_Documentation/docs/index.rst

 Globalizer documentation
 ========================

 Welcome to Globalizer documentation!
 Globalizer is an optimisation tool.
+A source code could be found here: https://github.com/OptimLLab/Globalizer

 .. image:: source/html/Globalizer_logo.png
    :alt: A descriptive alt text for your image